Yard Waste Program

 - All yard waste and brush must be placed at the curb for collection by 5 a.m.

-Collected yard waste is processed at the city’s Composting Facility.
+Collected yard waste is processed at the city’s Composting and Mulch Facility.
 Brush will be ground to produce mulch (wood chips) and grass and leaves will be combined to produce a high quality compost.

-The Compost site is open to the public and residents may bring their yard waste to the city’s Composting Facility.
+The Compost site is open to the public and residents may bring their yard waste to the city’s Composting and Mulch Facility.

 Compost at Home!

 Though the City does not collect food waste from residents, we encourage all citizens to participate in backyard composting.
-Learn how on our Yard Waste Brochure (PDF).
+Learn more on our Backyard Composting page.